pikhosh/docs/docs/transactions.md

 }
 ```

-:::warning
+:::danger
 Write transactions block each other.
-Make sure that your write transaction does not depend on another write transaction or you can easily deadlock your app.
+Make sure that you do not await another write transaction in a write transaction or you can easily deadlock your app.
 :::